DFHack/dfhack/docs/plugins/dig.rst

 Examples
 --------

-``digcircle filled 3``
+``digcircle filled 3 -p2``
-    Dig a filled circle with a diameter of 3 tiles.
+    Dig a filled circle with a diameter of 3 tiles at dig priority 2.
 ``digcircle``
     Do it again (previous parameters are reused).
 ``expdig diag5 hidden``